Last Updated on March 30, 2022 by InfomediaNG

-While everyone who was eager about how the eNaira would help their businesses, the CBN didn’t give reason for the postponement.
-And no date was given for the official launch.
+While everyone was eager about how the eNaira would help their businesses, the CBN didn’t give a reason for the postponement.

-The website enaira.com has been running since September 28, 2021, millions of Nigerians who flooded Google Playstore and Apple Store were disappointed that the eNaira App was no where to be found.
+The website enaira.com has been running since September 28, 2021, millions of Nigerians who flooded Google Playstore and Apple Store were disappointed that the eNaira App the fiat Nigerian currency version was nowhere to be found.